toptensoftware/moe-js/readme.md

 {{> "UserDetails_" + model.role }}
 ```

-Inside an `{{#each}}` block, the current loop item is passed as the model, so in this case the current user would be passed as the model to the partial template:
+When invoking a partial from within an `{{#each}}` block, the current loop item is passed as the model, so in this case the current user would be passed as the model to the partial template:

 ```html
 {{#each u in model.Users}}